SciRustaceans/caltui/README.md

 # caltui

-A keyboard-driven calorie & macro tracker that runs entirely in your terminal — MyFitnessPal in a TUI.
+MyFitnessPal in a TUI.
 Offline-first, single-user, local SQLite.
 Tracks calories plus protein/carbs/fat, with daily goals, custom foods & saved meals, body-weight tracking, and history/trend charts.